Enemy of the State (film): Box office

-Enemy of the State grossed $111.5 million in the United States and Canada and $139.3 million in other territories, for a worldwide total of $250.8 million.
-It was produced on a budget of $90 million, making it a commercial success.
+Despite not topping the box office, Enemy of the State still managed to outgross The Rugrats Movie both domestically and internationally, as it went on to gross $111.5 million in the United States and Canada and $139.3 million in other territories, for a worldwide total of $250.8 million.
+The film was produced on a budget of $90 million, making it a commercial success.